Programme: Global Online MBA 2019

 What do you enjoy most about your current work and what are the main challenges that you face?

 I enjoy the fact that the decisions I make have material impact to the business.
 When you are involved in discussions and decisions that can have benefits (and costs) in the tens of millions of dollars – it makes you think long and hard about the consequences of your decisions, the information you need to make that decision and the various stakeholders you need to consult and inform.
-It is often only when you take a conscious moment to reflect on the influence your business studies have had in that process – whether it be a paper you read, or a framework you learnt, that you realise that you are putting into day to day practise that which you have learnt.
+It is often only when you take a conscious moment to reflect on the influence your business studies have had in that process – whether it be a paper you read, or a framework you learned, that you realise that you are putting into day to day practise that which you have learned.

 In what way is remaining connected to your alumni network important to you?